Get outside to study nature and search for the first signs of the coming winter with this fun outdoor learning activity for kids!

 Nature Walk Scavenger Hunt for Winter

-While some signs of winter’s arrival are universal, others will depend on where you are in the world.
+While some signs of winter’s arrival are universal, others depend on where you live.
 As the winter draws to a close, get outside to search for the signs of spring!

 Learn more about Rhythms of Play HERE!